Techtonica/curriculum/javascript-8/javascript-8.md

 Methods can be part of objects too, and the principle of encapsulation also applies to methods.
 For example, a method called `checkOut()` would make sense inside a `borrower` object.
 It would not be relevant for a `book` object to have that method, because the `book` object would never check anything out of the library.

 #### Inheritance
-*Inheritance* is a way for objects to inherit properties and methods from other objects, using a class hierarchy.
+*Inheritance* is a way for objects to inherit properties and methods from other objects.

 For example, let's say that our library doesn't just have books, but they also have audiobooks on CD to loan out.
 It's possible we can create an `AudioBook` class, and this will have properties like `title`, `authorFirstName` and `authorLastName` just like the `Book` class: